M-earnest/docker_workshop/workshop/advanced/creating.md

-### Neurodocker?
+### Neurodocker

 You might wonder: Isn't there a sufficient, faster and easier way of composing Dockerfiles?
-Well, say no more and meet `Neurodocker`, a Docker container that targets the creation of Docker containers - Dockerception.
+Well, say no more and meet [Neurodocker](https://www.repronim.org/neurodocker/user_guide/installation.html), a Docker container that targets the creation of Docker containers - Dockerception.

 Even though Neurodocker was designed for (you might've guessed it already) Docker containers to utilize in the realm of neuroscience, it's also a very handy tool for any other research field, as especially the basic setup is done very quickly and hassle-free.